costineesti/about-me/content/notes/genai3.md

 Topic that I encountered in my [[genai|GenAI Models and Robotic Applications]] course at [[twente|Twente]].

 >[!summary] Basic Concept
->Normalizing flow exploit the rule for change of variables.
-Normalizing flow begin with an initial distribution, and apply a sequence of K invertible transforms to formulate a new distribution.
+>Normalizing flows exploit the rule for change of variables.
+Normalizing flows begin with an initial distribution, and apply a sequence of K invertible transforms to formulate a new distribution.

 Learns complex joint densities by decomposing the joint density into a product of one-dimensional conditional densities, where each $(x_i)$ depends on only the previous $(i-1)$ values (so just like in Markov Chains):